 Emerging Leaders in Philanthropy Program

 Are you a new or aspiring professional looking to make a significant impact in the nonprofit sector?
 Look no further!
-The Institute for Philanthropic Leadership is pleased to announce the Emerging Leaders in Philanthropy program (formerly called New Development Professionals), which has been specifically designed to equip you with the essential skills and knowledge needed to excel in fundraising, management, and organizational planning within the philanthropic sector.
+The Institute for Philanthropic Leadership is offers the Emerging Leaders in Philanthropy program (formerly called New Development Professionals), which has been specifically designed to equip you with the essential skills and knowledge needed to excel in fundraising, management, and organizational planning within the philanthropic sector.

 The Emerging Leaders in Philanthropy program takes place over four monthly sessions, from September to December, with each three-hour session taking place from 9am until Noon EST. Each session will be conducted virtually over Zoom, allowing you to participate from the comfort of your home or office.
 We understand the value of your time and have strategically designed this program to maximize your learning experience without compromising your daily commitments.